pgroonga/pgroonga.github.io/tutorial/index.md

   * How to use PGroonga as index for regular expression

+  * How to use PGroonga as index for similar search

   * How to use PGroonga as index for equality condition and comparison conditions

   * How to use PGroonga as index for array

   * How to use PGroonga as index for JSON

+  * How to use PGroonga as index for auto complete

   * How to use Groonga throw PGroonga (advanced topic)